JoshetaSrinivasan/DistractedDrivingDetect/README.md

   All details about getting started with the project + details about specific phases of the project can be found on a series of articles on my website : https://joshetasrinivasan.com/distracted-driving-detector-intro/

 # Contact
+You can contact me at josheta.srinivasan@gmail.com in the case of any questions or suggestions.

 # Acknowlegements
+< list all reosurces referred >